 Pursuing the interests of the kiddos, and myself occurs naturally in this approach.
 (No pun intended.)

 Charlotte Mason has certainly charmed me, so she fits well in my attempt to capture the charmed life.

 One of my very favourite homeschool mama encouragers, Bonnie has all the right words to remind us of what is true.

 She says her mission is joy.
-She encourages mamas to live simply, discipline with dignity, fostering community, and encouraging others are all central to her life.
+She encourages mamas to live simply, discipline with dignity, foster community, and encourage others are all central to her life.
 This mission encourages others to be present to the people they love.
 It is possible to learn how to make joy normal.